elisim/piven/README.md

 All experiments tested on Ubuntu 18.04 with Python 3.6.

-## Jupyter Notebook Keras Demo
+## Quickstart in Google Colab

-A simple fast colab demo using Keras is included in [PIVEN_Demo.ipynb](https://github.com/elisim/piven/blob/master/PIVEN_Demo.ipynb).
+A simple fast colab demo using Keras is included in [PIVEN_Demo.ipynb](https://colab.research.google.com/github/elisim/piven/blob/master/PIVEN_Demo.ipynb).

 ## Acknowledgements